gatsby-uc/gatsby-source-strapi/README.md

 Source plugin for pulling documents into Gatsby from a Strapi API.

 > ⚠️ This version of `gatsby-source-strapi` is only compatible with Strapi v4.
+For v3 use this [release](https://www.npmjs.com/package/gatsby-source-strapi/v/1.0.3)

 <details>
 <summary><strong>Table of contents</strong></summary>